johnB007/Troubleshooting/MDE_Client_Analyzer_Results.md

 | Connectivity | Informational | 130012 | AVCloud | Network connection is not metered. | N/A |
 | Connectivity | Informational | 130010 | CertRevocation | Certificate validation for Defender for Endpoint cloud service successful. | N/A |
 | Environment | Informational | 110005 | CheckPPL | Sensor is PPL protected as expected. | N/A |

+---

+# Troubleshooting Each Test Name

+If any of these checks return **warnings or errors**, follow the steps below to remediate.

+---

 ## Troubleshooting Guidance